2RDOIOonlL/2RDOIOonlL/README.md

 We see that each solution minimizes its objective the best.
 The GMM provides the best density model (best fit according to the entropy), while the LDA (like a softmax linear layer) provides the best NLL for the labels.
 The GDA provides an almost as good density model.

-**Entropy.** Looking at the entropy plots, we first notice that the LDA solution optimized for `p(y|z)` provides a much wider decision boundary.
-This is due to the overlap of the Gaussian components, which is necessary to provide the right aleatoric uncertainty due to the near overlap of the data in the center and the label noise.
+**Entropy.** Looking at the entropy plots, we first notice that the LDA solution optimized for `min H_θ[Y|Z]` has a wide decision boundary.
+This is due to the overlap of the Gaussian components, which is necessary to provide the right aleatoric uncertainty.

+Optimizing the negative log-likehood `-\log p(y|z)` is a proper scoring rule, and hence is optimized for calibrated predictions.

-The GDA solution (optimized for `p(y,z)`) has a much narrower decision boundary and cannot capture aleatoric uncertainty as well.
+Compared to this, the GDA solution (optimized for `min H_θ[Y, Z]`) has a much narrower decision boundary and cannot capture aleatoric uncertainty as well.
 This is reflected in the higher NLL.
-Moreover, unlike LDA, GDA decision boundaries behave differently than one would naively expect due to the untied covariance matrices.
+Moreover, unlike for LDA, GDA decision boundaries behave differently than one would naively expect due to the untied covariance matrices.
 They can be curved and the decisions change far away from the data.
 (See also "Machine Learning: A Probabilistic Perspective" by Murphy.)

+To show the difference between the two objectives we have marked one point *(0, -5)* with a yellow star.
+Under the first objective `min H_θ[Y,Z]`, it has high aleatoric uncertainty (high entropy), as seen in the left entropy plot, while under the second objective (`min H_θ[Y,Z]`), it is only assigned very low entropy.
+The GDA optimized for the second objective thus is overconfident.

+We do show an entropy plot for `Y|Z` for the third objective `min H_θ[Z]` as it does not try to learn class assignments, and hence the different components do not map to classes in order.

 We hope this provides good intuitions for the statement of Proposition 4.3.
 Intuitively, for aleatoric uncertainty, the Gaussian components need to overlap to express high aleatoric uncertainty (uncertain labelling).
-At the same time, this provides a less density estimates.
-On the other hand, the GDA density is much better, but this comes at the cost of NLL for classification because it cannot express aleatoric uncertainty that well then.
+At the same time, this necessarily provides looser density estimates.
+On the other hand, the GDA density is much tighther, but this comes at the cost of NLL for classification because it cannot express aleatoric uncertainty that well.
 This visualizes that the objectives trade-off between each other, and why we use the softmax layer trained for `p(y|z)` for classification and aleatoric uncertainty, and GDA as density model for `q(z)`.

 ## Algorithm Box